rb7984/3PortFolio/readme.md

-Creo2 project to be devolped with Three.js
+Personal Portfolio project to be devolped with Three.js